CartoDB/documentation/app/content/react/guides/getting-started.md

 A source is a key piece in a CARTO for React application.
 Both layers and widgets depend on sources.
 A source exports a plain object with a certain structure that will be understood by the CARTO for React library to feed layers or widgets using the CARTO SQL and/or Maps APIs.

 The different sources are stored inside the `/data/sources` folder.
-The goal of the `/data` folder is to easily differentiate the parts of the application that have a communication with external services, like CARTO APIs, your own backend, GeoJSON files...
+The goal of the `/data` folder is to easily differentiate the parts of the application that access data from the database or external services, like CARTO APIs, your own backend, GeoJSON files...

 To create a source, the easiest way is again to use the [code generator](../code-generator):